 return cloudscraper.create_scraper()

-def scrape_with_retry(url, max_retries=3):
+def scrape(self, url, max_retries=3):

-"""Scrape URL with automatic retry on failure."""
+"""Scrape URL with automatic retry and proxy rotation."""

 for attempt in range(max_retries):